safaleval/TextTemplatingCore/README.md

 Based on roslyn, no mono or 3rdparty dependencies.

 ### Update
-The Visual Studio 2017 and Xamarin Studio now supports to process *.tt files in desing time, but this repo is maybe still useful who wants to process T4 templates in a dotnet core  project outside IDE (eg. in Linux or macOS with Visual Studio Code -> VSCODE)
+The Visual Studio 2017 and Xamarin Studio now supports to process *.tt files in desing time, but this repo is maybe still useful who wants to process T4 templates in a dotnet core  project outside IDE (eg. in Win, Linux or macOS with Visual Studio Code -> VSCODE)

 ## How to install